-Have been enrolled full-time in a USCIS-certified school in lawful nonimmigrant status for 9 months (3 terms)
+Full-time enrollment in a USCIS-certified school in lawful nonimmigrant status for 9 months (3 terms).

-Are currently engaged in a degree-seeking academic program, or a structured non-degree program that is part of an established OSU curriculum
+Being currently engaged in a degree-seeking academic program, or a structured non-degree program that is part of an established OSU curriculum.

 The proposed internship is either a required or integral part of the established curriculum for your program for which you will receive academic credit